 Chase Sapphire Reserve

 There is a $75 annual fee for each additional user for the Chase Sapphire Reserve®.
 The primary cardholder pays $450 annual fee.
-It doesn’t appear that authorized users can have a Chase Sapphire Preferred for free.
+It doesn’t appear that authorized users can have a Chase Sapphire Preferred bonus for free.

 Authorized users can enjoy these complimentary benefits:

 - Priority Pass Select lounge membership

 - Earn 3x points on travel (once eligible) and dining purchases

 The annual $300 travel credit applies to the first travel-related purchases made by the primary or secondary cardmembers.
 Unlike the American Express Platinum, Chase only reimburses the Global Entry or TSA PreCheck fee for the primary cardholder only.